Holiday Stress: How To Manage The Uncomfortable With Grace & Ease

 – Andrew Weil, M.D., physician, educator, and author

-In fact, breathwork has proven so effective that it’s often included as part of the training curriculum of US Navy SEALs, SWAT teams, first responders, and even snipers.
+Breathwork has proven so effective that it’s often included as part of the training curriculum for US Navy SEALs, SWAT teams, first responders, and even snipers.

-How is it that something as simple as breathing can impact our stress levels and mood?
+How is it that something as simple as breathing can impact our stress levels and mood so much?

 THE BREATH-EMOTION LOOP:

 Emotions and breath are known to have a deep relationship.

 Animals such as the rat and rabbit have fast breathing and so are extremely nervous, mentally unstable, emotionally restless, and live only for short period of time.

 In contrast, the elephant and turtle are slow, deep breathers and consequently have calmer personality and longer lives.